enlightenedchampagne/Brosencephalon/README.md

 ### Version 1.5

 Content is similar to Version 1.4.
-Additions include retagged based on First Aid sections/topics and utilizing <a href="https://ankiweb.net/shared/info/1089921461">Hierarchical Tags</a> and non-First Aid pharmacology cards have been removed.
+Additions include retagged based on First Aid sections/topics and utilizing <a href="https://ankiweb.net/shared/info/1089921461">Hierarchical Tags</a>.
 A new dark style is used to help images and text stand out (and it's easier on the eyes).
-A Note ID field has been added so subsequent updates can be downloaded and merged with your deck without losing your progress. <a href="https://mega.nz/#!lpAHxL6L!y2Ibm_OwqrYS340lfqpewV19HjBseu-YIfHApI1b5XI">Download Link</a>
+A Note ID field has been added so subsequent updates can be downloaded and merged with your deck without losing your progress. <a href="https://mega.nz/#!51B02RjT!Czn7iPEov95o5CyRpHKwFhkTdvGtdUhexlG1a9bNyaw">Download Link</a>

 ### Version 1.4